 I was very excited to bring Elizabeth here for both the scenic beauty and the challenging road in.

 The only other adobe ruins were these rooms that sheltered the padre and stored supplies.

 This site was picked by the Jesuits after the first location (at Calamajué) failed due to bad water.
 Santa María would be the final Jesuit mission established in the New World!

-In February of the following year (1768), the Jesuits were expelled from (Baja) California when Spain’s King Carlos III believed they were not sharing the rumored ‘riches of the land’.
-The replacement Franciscan padres returned in May, 1768 and constructed the adobe that we see remains of, 239 years later.
+In February of the following year (1768), the Jesuits were removed from (Baja) California after Spain’s King Carlos III believed they were not sharing the rumored ‘riches of the land’.
+The replacement Franciscan padres arrived here in May, 1768 and constructed the adobe that we see remains of, 239 years later.

 The doorway base is eroding under the walls from any rainfall that exits here.
 We hope INAH will repair this and install drainage before the wall falls.